Itz-Npg/Cryptoric-Guard/README.md

 ﻿# Cryptoric Guard - The Ultimate Anti-Bypass Framework

-Cryptoric Guard is a highly modular, advanced security system designed to protect endpoints, links, and content from automated bypasses, userscripts (F.E.A.R, FastForward), and tampering.
+Cryptoric Guard is a highly modular, advanced security system designed to protect endpoints, links, and content from automated bypasses, userscripts (F.E.A.R, FastForward, Bypass.vip.
+Bypass.city and many more), and tampering.

 ## Installation